-16.5.1.1.
-Bird and bat strike
+16.5.1.1 Bird and bat strike

 Operation of the Stage 1 development would create a risk of mortality for birds and bats at or near the airport site.
+It is noted that most bird and bat strikes occur during take-off and landing below 3,500 feet.
+As such, bird and bad strikes tend to involve birds occupying habitats close to airports rather than migratory species moving across the landscape at higher altitudes.

 Birds are often attracted to airports because of the presence of grass, lights, water, feeding trees, or roosts, while bats (particularly flying-foxes) tend to come in contact with aircraft while transiting between roosting sites (camps) and foraging areas (Parsons et al. 2009).
+Features in and around the airport site with the potential to attract birds and bats include farm dams, nearby landfills and flying-fox camps.
+Seven flying-fox camps have been identified in the region of the airport (see Appendix I (Volume 4)).